October 29, 2025 09:57 AM

 To mark the airport’s significance as a new gateway to Thailand, King Bhumibol Adulyadej (Rama IX) graciously named it “Suvarnabhumi”, meaning “The Golden Land”, symbolizing prosperity and opportunity.

 After years of planning and development, Suvarnabhumi Airport officially opened on September 28, 2006, replacing Don Mueang as Thailand’s main international airport.
 Today, it stands as one of the largest and busiest airports in Southeast Asia, proudly representing the heart of Thai aviation.
+For more insights on how Thailand welcomes international visitors, explore visa-free stay updates and what they mean for travelers.

 Designed by Murphy/Jahn Architects (Helmut Jahn), Suvarnabhumi Airport features a striking steel-and-glass structure, representing modernity and transparency.